comegrant/dbt_docs_test/projects/data-model/README.md

 ### 1. Deploy changes from local environment
 To assess that changes made has the expected output you need to deploy your changes to Databricks.
 To do this you can wrtie the following in your terminal.
-1. Install dbt packages: `dbt deps`
-2. Deploy changes to Databricks Dev Workspace: `dbt build -s +model_filename`
+1. Deploy changes to Databricks Dev Workspace: `dbt build -s +model_filename`

 The deployed changes will end up under your own silver and gold schemas in Databricks which is indentified by having your firstname and lastname as prefix.